phillychi3/nhentai-favorites/README.md

 ### how to use?

 `pip install -r ".\requirements.txt"`

-Rename_me_set.yaml (rename)-> set.yaml
+open nfavorites.py and it will close and generate set.yaml
-enter your cookie and useragent
+open set.yaml and enter your cookie and useragent
-open nfavorites.py
+final open nfavorites.py again and it will generate csv file if everything is ok

 ### how to get my cookie?

 open https://nhentai.net/favorites/
-press F12
+open developer tools (F12)
-switch to network menu
+switch to network tab
-find favorites/
+find favorites/ and click it
-copy cookie and useragent to set.yaml
+find cookie and useragent in request headers

 ![alt text](https://github.com/phillychi3/nhentai-favorites/blob/main/image/nhentai_cookie_anduseranegt.png?raw=true)